 You will be asked to upload the following as part of your application.
 Please take time to prepare these documents in advance of beginning the application.

 - Five portfolio samples.
 Many of our opportunities are mural projects.
 Please include some representational painting and drawing samples in your portfolio to be considered for mural opportunities.
-Please combine is a PDF document no larger than 4MB.
+Please combine all images into one PDF document no larger than 4MB.
 Upload using the additional materials button.

 - Resume or CV